Pulse-density modulation

 Pulse-density modulation (PDM) is a form of modulation used to represent an analog signal with a binary signal.
-In a PDM signal, specific amplitude values are not encoded into codewords of pulses of different weight as they would be in pulse-code modulation (PCM); rather, the relative density of the pulses corresponds to the analog signal's amplitude.
-The output of a 1-bit DAC is the same as the PDM encoding of the signal.
+In a PDM signal, specific amplitude values are not encoded into codewords of pulses of different weights as they would be in pulse-code modulation (PCM); rather, the relative density of the pulses corresponds to the analog signal's amplitude.

+1-bit DAC is an example of a PDM application.